-Since the Authority operates its own distribution system, as well as being a part owner of the Forest Park Water facilities, sampling under the Safe Drinking Water Act (SDWA) is conducted independently by both utilities in accordance with appropriate requirements.
+Since the Authority operates its own distribution system, as well as being joint owner of the Forest Park Water (FPW) facilities, sampling under the Safe Drinking Water Act (SDWA) is conducted independently by both utilities in accordance with appropriate requirements.
 This ensures that the Authority takes all distribution samples for which it is responsible and Forest Park Water takes all samples related to a surface water treatment facility.
-To some extent, this arrangement results in duplication of testing, but ensures an added measure of quality control.
-Forest Park Water utilizes ozone as both a pre-treatment and post-treatment oxidant to replace chlorine in the process.
-Forest Park Water is one of only a handful of ozone plants currently in operation in the United States.
-In addition to the use of ozone and the normal treatment train of flocculation, sedimentation and microfiltration, Forest Park Water was constructed with granular activated carbon (GAC) contactors after the filtration process.
-These contactors, in combination with the use of ozone, are designed to be biologically active.
-This extra "polishing step" in the process ensures that any remaining organics or taste and odor compounds are removed before the water leaves the treatment plant.
-As a result of this process, organic contaminants that may find their way into the raw water source are effectively dealt with automatically in the process.
-This treatment process ensures that customers of the NWWA are receiving the finest quality drinking water available today from any surface water treatment plant in the United States.
+To some extent this arrangement results in duplication of testing, but ensures an added measure of quality control.
+Forest Park Water is among the finest "state-of-the-art" facilities in the United States.
+In 2007 FPW became one of the first and largest water treatments plants to complete a complex conversion from traditional media filters to technologically advanced membrane filtration.
+Membranes provide a more effective barrier against the passage of potentially harmful pathogens, such as giardia and cryptosporidium.
+The aesthetic quality of the water is enhanced by ozonation followed by flow through Granular Activated Carbon (GAC) media.
+As a result naturally occurring organic compounds are destroyed by ozone oxidation and removed by carbon adsorption.
+This treatment process ensures that our customers are receiving the finest quality drinking water available today from any surface water treatment plant in the United States.